Religion in Turkey: Irreligion

 Irreligion in Turkey is uncommon among Turks, as Islam is the predominant faith.
 However, in recent years some secular officials have claimed that atheism and deism are growing among Turkish people.

 According to a Ipsos survey conducted in 2017, which interviewed 17,180 adults across 22 countries polls showed that 82% of Turkey was Muslim and 7% of those who were interviewed from Turkey followed no religion whereas 6% identified as "Spiritual but not religious".

 According to a poll made by MAK in 2017, 86% of the Turkish population declared they believe in God.
 76% declared they believe Quran and other holy books came through revelation by God.
 According to another poll made in 2019 by OPTİMAR, which interviewed 3,500 people across 26 cities that 89.5% of those who were interviewed declared they believe in God while 4.5% said they believe in a God but do not believe in a religion.
 Since there is stigma attached to being an atheist in Turkey, many Turkish atheists communicate with each other via the Internet.

 Another poll conducted by Gezici Araştırma in 2020 found that across 12 provinces and 18 districts in Turkey with the sample size of 1,062 people stated that 28.5% of Gen Z in Turkey identified with no religion.

-In a 2023 report, Faith and Religiosity in Türkiye, released by the Marmara University but involving Turkish academics from other institutions as well, the researchers, who insisted on their methodology so to have a nationally representative survey, found out that irreligiosity in the general population stood at 5.7% (including 1.5% for atheism) while it was 6% for those aged 25–34 and 11% for those aged 18–24.
+According to a 2023 survey, irreligiosity in the general population stood at 5.7% (including 1.5% for atheism) while it was 6% for those aged 25–34 and 11% for those aged 18–24.
 Looking more specifically at the "typologies of belief and religiosity", the same report shows that among the 18–24, 18.4% are "devout Muslims", 39.9% are "mainstream Muslims", 29.1% are "secular Muslims" while 12.6% are "secular non-believer."